unixorn/git-extra-commands/.github/PULL_REQUEST_TEMPLATE.md

 <!--- What types of changes does your submission introduce?
 Put an `x` in all the boxes that apply: [x] -->

-- [ ] A helper script
+- [ ] Add/update a helper script
-- [ ] A link to an external resource like a blog post or video
+- [ ] Add/update link to an external resource like a blog post or video
 - [ ] Text cleanups/updates
 - [ ] Test updates